mjl-/mox/README.md

 - Authentication other than HTTP-basic for webmail/webadmin/webaccount
 - Per-domain webmail and IMAP/SMTP host name (and TLS cert) and client settings
-- Make mox Go packages more easily reusable, each pulling in fewer (internal) dependencies
 - HTTP-based API for sending messages and receiving delivery feedback
 - Calendaring with CalDAV/iCal
 - More IMAP extensions (PREVIEW, WITHIN, IMPORTANT, COMPRESS=DEFLATE,